Meaning of Contra Assets

 Example 2.

 The outstanding balance of debtors was 50,000 as of 31/12/20×2.
-Entity ABC Ltd anticipates doubtful recovery from some debtors on the basis of the previous year’s experiences.
+Entity ABC Ltd anticipates doubtful recovery from some debtors based on the previous year’s experiences.
 Therefore, it decides to provide a reserve for doubtful debts at 5% on its debtors.

 So, 2,500 (50,000*5%) will be reduced from the number of debtors as a reserve or provision for doubtful debts as of 31/12/20×2.
 Hence, the net amount of debtors will be 47,500 at the end of the year.